 My “no pain, no gain” approach paid off; by November, I had 6 offers in the technology sectors I was seeking employment in.

 Q: What skills from your Bauer courses have been most applicable in your job?

 A: Honestly, I was a hellion in class that pulled pranks not only on classmates, but also on our professors.
 I’m sure if you ask around they’ll concur that I was sometimes a pain in the butt always challenging and asking them questions.
 Not just any questions, but questions around ‘Why’ a particular principle or law was so.

 The information they, classmates and faculty alike, imparted helped me create a foundation to build atop on and connect the dots.
-I don’t believe that a single class or professor that can get all the credit, but there are exceptional ones like Paul Galvani, Steve Koch, Dennis Adams, Richard DeFrank, Andrew (Skip) Szilagyi, Radha Radhakrishnan, Bill Alexander and others that deserve the praise for they learned how to handle me well and fill my thirst for knowledge.
+I don’t believe that a single class or professor that can get all the credit, but there are exceptional ones like Paul Galvani, Steve Koch, Richard DeFrank, Andrew (Skip) Szilagyi, Radha Radhakrishnan, Bill Alexander and others that deserve the praise for they learned how to handle me well and fill my thirst for knowledge.

 Some of the skills that embedded themselves into my thick head are looking beyond just the immediate future, realize that there are consequences to your actions, perception is reality, pitching and positioning an argument or idea, and at times you just need to risk it and pull the trigger based on the data at hand, regardless of need for additional data are ones that I will live with.
 These are and will continue to be applied daily not only to my professional, but personal life as well.

 Q: What do you think gave you an advantage in the job market over grads from other schools?